 • • •

-1. The Equal Rights Party was formed in 1835 as a splinter faction of the Democrats.
-The group was pro-labor and anti-“the government having anything to do with banking” (making them, economically, Andrew Jackson devotees).
-Most relevant for their story, though, is their opposition to the corrupt Tammany Hall machine, which led to a great moment in political branding and nomenclature that wasn’t surpassed until Warren G. Harding’s inspirational promise for “A Return to Normalcy” in 1920.
+1. A splinter faction of the Democrats, the Equal Rights Party was formed in 1835.
+They were pro-labor and anti-“the government having anything to do with banking,” but most relevant for this story is their opposition to the corrupt Tammany Hall machine.
+That opposition led to a signal moment in political branding probably not paralleled until Harding’s inspirational promise for “A Return to Normalcy” in 1920.

-Tammany muscle tried to close down a contentious Equal Rights meeting by turning off the gas jets, forcing them to continue the meeting by candlelight.
+The story begins with Tammany muscle attempting to sabotage an Equal Rights meeting by turning off the gas jets.
 Only a year earlier, a new type of match had been developed, and the inventor—trading on the popularity of locomotives—called them locofocos.
-The apocryphal-sounding story goes that they lit the candles using locofoco matches, and the generically-named Equal Rights Party became the infinitely sexier and more mysterious Locofocos.
+The apocryphal sounding story goes that, with the gas jets turned off, the party lit candles with locofoco matches to continue the meeting.
+Thus did the generically-named Equal Rights Party became the infinitely sexier and more mysterious Locofocos.

 Though I still prefer the Providence Steamrollers: